Changes the type of an expression.

 most significant bits so as to fit into the smaller integral type.
 All

-signed integral types (byte
+signed integral types (byte, short, int,

-) use the most-significant bit (leftmost bit) to
+and long) use the most-significant bit (leftmost bit) to

 negativity, and the remaining bits to represent value.
 The unsigned char